 We spend a certain weekly budget per person on groceries.
-That includes rice and beans (Nicaragua’s all-time favourite!), all sorts of vegetables, leafy greens, pasta, eggs, bread, milk, cereals, fruit, chicken, meat, fish and everything else you need in order to prepare delicious meals.
+That includes rice and beans (Nicaragua’s all-time favourite!), all sorts of vegetables, leafy greens, pasta, eggs, bread, milk, cereals, fruit, chicken, fish, sausages and everything else you need in order to prepare delicious meals.
 If you’re vegetarian or have special dietary needs we DO of course consider this!

 We ask our volunteers to cook their own breakfast & lunch.
 For lunch, we will schedule someone from the group to be on cooking chore.
 Of course we help you out and facilitate recipes in case you have no idea how and what to cook 🙂

 Dinner will be provided by a local chef.
 On Sundays, we usually prepare something together or go visit local restaurants.